seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part20-Architecture-of-Trust.md

 Allow
 ```

-Every request is verified.
+Every request is verified and authorized individually, regardless of where it comes from. [nextjs](https://nextjs.org/docs/pages/guides/self-hosting)

----
+***

 # What About Passwords?